leovandriel/cvplot/README.md

 ## Contributing

 Your contributions to cvplot are welcome! cvplot is small and nimble, with lots of missing features.
-If you would like to see a new feature, found a bug, or wrote some new code, please don't hesitate to reach out by filing a PR or issue.
+If you would like to see a new feature, get your code merged, or report a bug, please don't hesitate to reach out by filing a PR or issue.

 ## License